Ikaw Lang ang Iibigin: Plot

 Thus, the infant Gabriel assumes the identity of Roman's son, Carlos, and grows up in privilege and affluence.
 He is loved and overindulged by his mother, and a disappointment to his father who does not approve of his entitled ways.

 Meanwhile, Rigor brings Roman's child Carlos to Zambales and gives him to his mother Lydia (Gina Pareño) to raise.
 Thus the infant Carlos assumes the identity of Rigor's son, Gabriel.
 In contrast to the other infant, Gabriel grows up in poverty, but is surrounded by a grandmother and an extended family who love, nurture, and support him.

-To cover her complicity in the infant swaps, Victoria frames Rigor as a drug dealer, who was sent to prison on a life sentence.
-For the next three decades, Victoria's life is perfect: she has wealth, high social standing, a husband who loves her, and a son she dotes on.
-But Rigor (Daniel Fernando) is released from prison on a technicality and returns to Victoria (Ayen Munji-Laurel) for his rights to be close to her and their child.
+To cover her complicity in the infant swaps, Victoria frames Rigor as a drug dealer, who is subsequently sent to prison on a life sentence.
+For the next two decades, Victoria's life is perfect: she has wealth, high social standing, a husband who loves her, and a son she dotes on.
+But Rigor (Daniel Fernando) is paroled from prison on a technicality and returns to Victoria (Ayen Munji-Laurel) for his rights to be close to her and their child.
 Her obvious anxieties over Rigor's sudden emergence into her life raises flags for Roman (Michael de Mesa) who suspects his wife of keeping secrets.

 Rigor's return also strains the happy home Gabriel shares with his grandmother Lydia.
 Rigor openly despises Gabriel, who is disappointed over the cold reception he receives from his father.
 Rigor dislikes Bianca and purposely avoids rekindling a friendship with Maila (Bing Loyzaga), who is keen on catching up with her former teammate.
 Maila has no idea that the man who ended her career so abruptly is Rigor, the father of her daughter's suitor.

 Roman and Victoria's world becomes even smaller when the former takes an interest in Tiger Shark.
 With no inkling that his actual son is just within his orbit, Roman decides to team up the popular sports couple as endorsers for Tiger Shark.
 Carlos is not happy with his father's interference in Tiger Shark and he considers Gabriel an intrusion in his life, particularly with his plans to court Bianca.